m3ssap0/CTF-Writeups/DawgCTF 2020/Nash2/README.md

 ## Solution

-You have to print the `flag.txt` file but your shell can't use spaces and you can't redirect with `<` (that was the unintended solution of the original challenge *Nash*).
+You have to print the `flag.txt` file, but your shell can't use spaces and you can't redirect with `<` (that was the unintended solution of the original challenge *Nash*).

 There is a well-known bash jail escape tecnique which uses the command `more`, that is available on the system.
 To use it, you have to find something long enough to be passed into `more`.